solid/solid-spec/acl-inheritance.md

 ## Different inherited permissions

-There are two key implementations to consider: `default` and `defaultForNew`.
+There are two relevant implementations to consider: `default` and `defaultForNew`.
 The key differences between those are: (1) whether permissions are defined by the __most significant__ ACL entry or are cumulative, hence (2) the permission check algorithm's direction of the walk through the resource path.

 ### Strategy 1) `default`